A2-Collaboration/ant/README.md

 |           | PbWO4|
 | TAPSVeto  | Veto |

-All other Ant detectors to not have a representation in Goat/Acqu.
+All other Ant detectors do not have a representation in Goat/Acqu.

 ### Data flow